Thorchlomo/romod_1.12.2/README.md

-This is the source code of random objects an minecraft mod for fml 1.12.2
+This is the source code of Random Objects an minecraft mod for fml 1.12.2